-A stipend is a fixed amount of money given to offset expenses or provide financial support while you’re engaged in a service or contributing to a project.
-A stipend may be paid in one lump sum, or it might be paid in a series of smaller amounts.
+Wondering what a stipend is?
+It’s a fixed amount of money designed to offset expenses or provide financial support when you’re performing a service or contributing to a project.
+For instance, some gigs when you are in college may pay a stipend in one lump sum or it might be doled out in a series of smaller payments.

 As you’re looking through employment opportunities, you may come across certain positions or experiences that don’t offer a salary but do offer a stipend.
 Stipends are also common in academia, where a stipend may be offered to grad students to TA classes, assist with research, or conduct research projects on their own.

-Read on to learn more about how a stipend works, whether or not you can negotiate a stipend, and how receiving this type of payment may affect your taxes.
+Here, you’ll learn how a stipend works, whether you can negotiate the amount of a stipend, and how accepting this type of payment may impact your taxes.

 How Does a Stipend Differ From a Salary?